 A predecessor castle appeared for the first time presumably in the 14th century at this site.

-Parts of the castle complex had been reconstructed in recent decades, but other parts remain in a more or less ruinous state.
+Parts of the castle complex had been reconstructed in recent decades, but other parts remain in a more or less dilapidated state.

-Inside the tower, which is open to visitors, there is a museum with a small archaeological exhibition comprising artefacts found in the castle grounds.
+Inside the tower, which is open to visitors, there is a museum with a small archaeological exhibition comprising artifacts excavated in the castle grounds.

 The tall and eye-catching Town Hall (Kauno rotušė), which gives the square where it is erected upon its name, houses also a museum.